Exploring Different Shades of Blue in Interior Design

 7. Gray and blue pillows meet contemporary art by Lincoln Seligman

 Overall, shades of blue are an excellent choice for interior design because of their versatility and calming effect.
 From a light and airy baby blue to a rich and luxurious navy, blue has the power to transform a room.
-And create a mood that is unique to each shade.
-So the next time you think about adding a splash of color to your home with a blue, consider the many shades of blue and the effect they can have on your space.
-Find home and wall decor by KBM D3signs in blue,
+And create a mood that is unique to each hue.
+So the next time you think about adding a splash of blue to your home, consider the many shades of blue and the effect they can have on your space.

 What Does Blue Mean?